punzik/hdl-unit-test-suite/README.md

   -d, --dump           Force dump waveforms.
   -r, --norestart      Do not restart testbench with waveform dump enabled if
-                       test failed (true by default) -n, --nocolor        Do not use color for print log -j, --jobs NUM       Use NUM threads for running testbenches.
+                       test failed (true by default) -s, --static         Use static work dir for initial debug purposes -n, --nocolor        Do not use color for print log -j, --jobs NUM       Use NUM threads for running testbenches.
 If <=0 use as many threads as there are processors in the system.